henryw374/henryw374.github.io.old/in-progress-posts/2021-08-01-does-size-matter.md

 if date/time was core to the app?
 FYI Build size [is already discussed](https://github.com/juxt/tick/blob/master/docs/cljs.adoc) in the documentation of Tick (which uses JSJoda).
-As developers we don't always have time to investigate all aspects of every candidate library we might use and maybe someone would see the Deja-vu readme and choose that over e.g. [cljc.java-time](https://github.com/henryw374/cljc.java-time)
+As developers we don't always have time to investigate all aspects of every candidate library we might use and maybe someone would see the Deja-fu readme and choose that over e.g. [cljc.java-time](https://github.com/henryw374/cljc.java-time)
 (which has the same API as java.time, but targets Clojure and Clojurescript) just because they know 'time is not enough of their core business'.
 I feel like that would be a shame, so I decided to do some experiments to try to provide a bit more colour on the cost of using JS-Joda.